Evolution and Instability of Bogoliubov Fermi Surfaces under Zeeman Field

-Figures\,3(c) and 3(d) illustrate the temperature and field dependence, respectively.
-Unlike the density-wave-type correlation functions, the bogolon pair correlation shows a logarithmic-like increase as the temperature decreases due to the presence of BFS, indicating a potential transition into bogolon pairing states.
-The correlation for $p_x/p_y$-wave state is predominant, while the $p_z$ pair correlation is relatively enhanced at high fields but remains smaller than the $p_x/p_y$ pair correlations.
-In the present case, $p_x$ degenerates with $p_y$, and according to the BCS weak-coupling theory, a chiral $p_x+ip_y$ bogolon pairing state is expected to emerge at low temperatures with moderate interactions.
-Figures\,3(e) and 3(f), which show contour maps of the correlation functions, correspond to the phase diagram for bogolon pairing states.
-In the $p_x+ip_y$ bogolon pairing state, the torus-shaped BFS near the $k_z=0$ plane is gapped, while the BFS near the $k_z$ axis remains intact.
-If the DOS on the torus-shaped BFS is relatively small, a transition from the $p_x+ip_y$ state to the $p_z$-wave state could potentially occur near the critical field at low temperatures.
-In these bogolon pairing states, the hybridization of pairs with different symmetries, such as the $p$-wave and $d$-wave states, leads to spontaneous inversion symmetry breaking.
-Thus, the additional transition observed at low temperatures and high fields, involving spontaneous inversion symmetry breaking, could provide supporting evidence for the existence of the BFS state.
+Figures\,3(c) and 3(d) show the temperature and field dependence of these correlations, respectively.
+Unlike {the case of the Pomeranchuk instability,} the bogolon pair correlation exhibits a logarithmic-like increase as the temperature decreases, due to the presence of BFS.
+This behavior indicates a potential transition into bogolon pairing states. {In the chiral spin-quintet state, the quasiparticle energies are non-degenerate due to the spontaneous magnetic field, allowing only odd-parity states in the absence of center-of-mass momentum.
+Here, let us consider $p$-wave and $f$-wave states, for simplicity.} Among the $p$-wave pairing channels, the $p_x/p_y$-wave correlations dominate.
+These states are degenerate, and according to the BCS weak-coupling theory, a chiral $p_x+ip_y$-wave bogolon pairing state is expected to emerge at low temperatures under moderate interactions.
+In this state, the torus-shaped BFS near the $k_z=0$ plane becomes gapped, while the BFS near the $k_z$-axis remains intact.
+Under high magnetic fields, the $p_z$-wave correlation becomes relatively enhanced {and overtakes the $p_x+ip_y$-wave correlation at the highest fields.} Figures 3(e) and 3(f) display contour maps of the correlation functions corresponding to the phase diagram of bogolon pairing states.
+These results suggest that a transition from the $p_x+ip_y$-wave state to the $p_z$-wave state is expected at low temperatures and under high fields. {This transition is accompanied by the disappearance of the BFS near the $k_z$-axis and the recovery of the torus-shaped BFS.

+The next possible pairing channel is $f$-wave.
+Similar to the $p$-wave case, the state with the highest $m=\ell$ becomes dominant at $H=0$, while states with lower $m$ are enhanced under high fields.~\cite{SM3} The resulting contour maps are nearly identical to those observed in the $p$-wave case.
+As shown in Ref.\,\onlinecite{PhysRevB.102.024505}, $p$-wave bogolon pairs primarily consist of $p$- and $f$-wave electron (hole) pairs.
+Therefore, if the usual electron-pairing interaction is sufficiently strong for the $p$- and $f$-wave channels, then $p\,(f)$-wave bogolon pairs may emerge.}

+Furthermore, when these bogolon pairing states emerge, the hybridization of pairs with different symmetries, such as the $p$-wave and $d$-wave states, leads to spontaneous inversion symmetry breaking.~\cite{PhysRevB.102.020501,PhysRevB.103.024521,PhysRevB.103.144517} Thus, the additional transition observed at low temperatures and high fields, involving spontaneous inversion symmetry breaking, could provide supporting evidence for the BFS state.